sheikb08/zen-app/README.md

   ## Contribution Guidelines

-  Raise an issue, let us know if you have a potential pull request.
+  Reach out if you'd like to collaborate.
+Raising an issue, or Pull Requests are welcome!

   ## Tests

-  Run npm test for an ESLint test.
+  Run `npm test` for an ESLint test.